/26

 19 / 26

-19. Which diagram shows the correct method for restraining divided loads?
+19. Which diagram shows the correct dunnage position for long rigid loads such as steel pipes?

 20 / 26